 For the safety of all our guest and team members, we have increased all health and safety measures at Wet’n’Wild Hawaii.
 You must follow all posted instructions and instructions given by our team members while visiting.

 The CDC and local health departments advise that older adults and people of any age who have serious underlying medical conditions might be at higher risk for severe illness from COVID-19.
-There is an inherent risk of exposure to COVID-19 while in any public place where people are present.
-By visiting Wet’n’Wild Hawaii, you are voluntarily assuming all risks related to exposure to COVID-19.
+CDC is not aware of any scientific reports of the virus that causes COVID-19 spreading to people through the water in pools, hot tubs, water playgrounds, or other treated aquatic venues.

 COVID-19 Safety Guidelines